thexant/BotReadme/index.md

 Remember to report your mission outcomes honestly for the true Penitent Crusade experience!

+### Fact Checking

+When the bot is in a server, users can right click (or long press) on any message, select "Apps" in the menu and then 'Fact Check' True or False to quote the message in a "Patriotic Truth" or "Dissident Propaganda" fact check embed.
 ## Minigames

 The minigame system has been completely overhauled with multiple interconnected systems including stratagem crafting with progression, dynamic missions, player economy, and server defense events.